MMMMr1/sensor/README.md

 ## Overview
 This project consists of two main services:

-- **monitor-sensors** – Manages and displays sensors, sensor types, and units.
+- **monitor-sensors** – manages and displays sensors, sensor types, and units.
 Includes user registration and authentication.
-- **statistics** – Collects and processes sensor statistics daily, storing historical data for analysis.
+- **statistics** – collects and processes sensor statistics daily, storing historical data for analysis.

 For detailed documentation on each service, refer to their respective README files.